Written byConnie Yang

 How to fix kernel_task high CPU usage

-Unlike other programs that can be force quitted from Activity Monitor, you can't stop kernel_task on Mac as it stands for a series of activities.
+Unlike other programs that can be force quitted from Activity Monitor, you can't force quit kernel_task on Mac as it stands for a series of activities.

-According to the reasons we've analyzed above, you can troubleshoot kernel_task with high CPU usage through the following solutions and fix the Mac running slow issue.
+According to the reasons we've analyzed above, you can troubleshoot kernel_task high CPU usage issue through the following solutions and fix the Mac running slow issue.